jesusrodriguezgonzalez/jesusrodriguezgonzalez/README.md

 ## Hi there 👋, I´m Jesús Rodriguéz <br><br>

-### I'm a frontend from , I'm passionate on creating technology to elevate people, and building community.
-Some technologies I enjoy working as a team under the latest technologies, such as React <br/><br>
+### I'm a frontend from Granada.
+I'm passionate aboout creating technology to elevate people, and building community.
+I enjoy collaborating with people and working in a team using the latest technologies. <br/><br>

 -   🌱 I’m currently learning Angular and React Native